ARM-software/astc-encoder/Docs/Encoding.md

 This section outlines some of the other things to consider when encoding textures using ASTC.

+## Decode mode extensions

+ASTC is specified to decompress into a 16-bit per component RGBA output by default, with the exception of the sRGB format which uses an 8-bit value for the RGB components.

+Decompressing in to a 16-bit per component output format is often higher than many use cases require, especially for LDR textures which originally came from an 8-bit per component source image.
+Most implementations of ASTC support the decode mode extensions, which allow an application to opt-in to a lower precision decompressed format (RGBA8 for LDR, RGB9E5 for HDR).
+Using these extensions can improve GPU texture cache efficiency, and even improve texturing filtering throughput, for use cases that do not need the higher precision.

+The ASTC format uses different data rounding rules when the decode mode extensions are used.
+To ensure that the compressor chooses the best encodings for the RGBA8 rounding rules, you can specify `-decode_unorm8` when compressing textures that will be decompressed into the RGBA8 intermediate.
+This gives a small image quality boost.

+**Note:** This mode is automatically enabled if you use the `astcenc` decompressor to write an 8-bit per component output image.

 ## Encoding non-correlated components

 Most other texture compression formats have a static component assignment in